In this article

 Styling the globe

-You can switch clouds on or off through the Display Clouds settings and set the Sun direction with the following options:
+• Realistic provides a satellite-based view of the globe, with the option to toggle clouds on or off in the Display clouds settings.
+Under Lighting, you can set the Sun direction with the following options:

 -